Missouri City, Texas: History

 With the benefit of a railroad, Missouri City had already been home to commuters who, by train, traveled to adjacent towns such as Stafford's Point and Sugar Land to work.
 With the increase of automobiles and the improvement of roads and highways in the early part of the 20th century, the developing community of Missouri City gradually attracted a wealth of newcomers.
 This gave birth to a new generation of commuters, replacing railroad commuting that eventually became obsolete.
-By the 1950s, the town began to take shape as a notable "bedroom community" suburb of Houston.
+By the 1950s, the town began to take shape as a "bedroom community" suburb of Houston.

 After fear and rumor spread of possible annexation of the unincorporated town by Houston, town leaders scrambled to piece together a city government.
 On March 13, 1956, the community that began as a small settlement more than 55 years earlier was incorporated.

 Missouri City has since seen tremendous economic growth, moving eastward, southward, and then westward.
 The city was first made over by Fondren Park (in Harris County), near US 90A, in the early 1960s, followed by Quail Valley, along Cartwright Road between Texas Parkway and Murphy Road, in the late 1960s.
 Unlike neighboring Houston, Missouri City has been a zoned city since 1981.
 Multifamily complexes (e.g. apartments and condominiums) are a rare find because of the current zoning ordinance.

 In the 1980s, an influx of middle-class African Americans – most of them first-time homeowners – were attracted to developing communities south and west of Houston.
 Many of them made the subdivisions of Missouri City home.
-This influx occurred after an economic downturn caused property values and interest rates to drop.
 Teal Run and other unincorporated areas east of Highway 6 became ethnically diverse before neighborhoods farther west.
-Movement by black families has been characterized by neighborhood hopping, whereby families who can afford to move go to majority-white neighborhoods, ostensibly to escape possible negative influences to their children.
-As a result of the influx, some white families moved to different communities and neighborhoods in a response known as "white flight".
 Many of the newcomers were employees within nearby Houston work centers (e.g., Texas Medical Center and Greenway Plaza).
 In 2000, Missouri City was named a model city for middle-class African Americans by Black Entertainment Television.
-Today, Missouri City is a prime example of wealthy, majority-Black suburbs in the U.S.

 The Missouri City area's recent upscale, master-planned residential developments include Lake Olympia, south of Quail Valley, and portions of Riverstone, south of State Highway 6.
 The nearby unincorporated area of Sienna Plantation, also located south of Highway 6, is situated on and around land once occupied by plantations, where among other things, sugarcane and cotton were harvested.